Solar Photovoltaic System Cleaning and Maintenance

 is located outdoors or anywhere where it is at

-least 10 degrees colder than where the charge
+least 10 degrees colder

 controller is, and if there is no temp sensor on